 I was eating around 2600 calories!
 So please don’t be scared to eat because it all depends on what foods you put into YOUR body!
 Which leads us to our next tip.

 Nutrient dense foods contain vitamins, minerals, complex carbs, lean protein, and your healthy fats!

 Everything comes down to moderation!
-Your rye bread is better than Mcdonalds, so don’t stress it.
+Your rye bread is better than McDonalds, so don’t stress about it.
 Reaching the goal for myself at 2600 calories was challenging, so high calorie breads are great for that.

 To understand more about protein read “Protein Guide For Beginners”.

 3. Eat As Much As You Can During The Day

 Knowing that you have to get down 2,000 calories or what have you, you need to time your meals!
 During this time of “muscle gaining or weight gaining” you need to ignore your normal breakfast, lunch, and dinner, and start thinking of meal 1, meal 2, etc. Eat every 2 hours, or if you’re like me and you’re not too full, spreading it out to an hour or an hour and half is fine.
 The more food you get down earlier the better.
 I like eating as much as I can that way I don’t feel full at night.

 But!
 Don’t be scared to eat later at night if it fits your schedule.
 Once Jamie and I were done the gym we had a dinner around 8:30-9pm.
 I worked later, hence why dinner was so late.
 Calories don’t tell time!
 Calories in calories out!
 Obviously just don’t make it crap food.
 Eating later will NOT make you gain weight.
 Read some of my “Fitness Myths” to understand 13 things you should get out of your head.
 I also noticed when I ate later that was my last meal of the night, so snacking didn’t happen at all or nor did I crave junk.

 4. Incorporate Weekly “Treat Meals”